What Is GloPRO?

 In fact, enthusiasm for the GloPRO was so high that, when the device was first launched on the Home Shopping Network March 31, 2016, it sold out in less than 13 minutes.
 For the rest of 2016, the device was a top seller for the network.

-On Amazon, customer reception seems to be less enthusiastic.
-At the time this article was published, the device had 15 reviews that averaged three stars.
-Some users reported that the device was quick and efficient to use, and that the procedure itself was stress relieving.
+On Amazon, customer reception seems to be similar.
+At the time this article was published, the device had 70 reviews that averaged four stars.
+Some users reported that the device was quick and efficient to use and that the procedure itself was stress relieving.

 Others noted that they didn’t notice much difference after four weeks of use, and reported that they believed the device was overpriced compared to cheaper microneedle devices without a LED.